Hives Treatment Center Over 150,000 patients helped since 2001

-The sun hives’ appearance is not much different than any other type of hives rash, except for the fact that it only affects areas that have been exposed to sun light, in the majority of cases.
+Sun hives are not much different than any other type of hives rash, except for the fact that it only affects areas that have been exposed to sun light, in the majority of cases.
 There are however times where sun hives can occur beneath very thin clothing, where sun light is able to filter through.
 Any skin that is exposed to excessive sunlight or frequent sunlight, like that of the face or neck (see hives on face), can develop sun hives.
 Sun hives do not normally spread from an area exposed to sunlight (such as your face, neck and arms) to an area not exposed (such as your stomach).
 If you find that you also have hives in an area of unexposed skin, such as where your skin and clothes come in close contact, then you may also have heat hives.

 Best Treatment For Sun Hives

 Sun hives are caused by your body having an allergic reaction to sunlight.
 When frequent or overexposure occurs, your immune system releases histamine into the body that attempts to fight off the attack of the sun by causing hives and often facial swelling known as angioedema.
 This reaction can occur even if you are wearing SPF 60 sunscreen.